K0kliko/Eve/README.md

 # Eve
 Batch script to put your PC to sleep

--Before launching Eve.bat read this
+-Before launching Eve.exe read this

 -Launch Eve press a press y and enter to start the script press n to cancel the script